Company InformationCorporate Governance

-The Board of Directors consists of nine directors (including two outside directors).
-The Board holds an ordinary meeting once a month and an extraordinary meeting as necessary to consider, approve, and decide on matters provided by laws and regulations, matters related to management plans, and other important matters related to the organization, systems, personnel affairs, financial affairs, facilities, and labor agreements.
+The Board of Directors consists of eight directors (including three outside directors).
+The Board holds an ordinary meeting once a month in principle and an extraordinary meeting as necessary to consider, approve, and decide on matters provided by laws and regulations, matters related to management plans, and other important matters related to the organization, systems, personnel affairs, financial affairs, facilities, and labor agreements.
 The Board of Directors also supervises the execution of operations.

-The Management Council consists of directors involved in execution of operations, officers, internal auditors, and other officials appointed by the president.
-The Management Council holds an ordinary meeting twice a month and an extraordinary meeting as necessary to make decisions at an executive level to ensure that important management matters determined by the Board of Directors are executed without fail, to discuss how to execute them, and to confirm that they have been executed.
+The Management Council consists of directors involved in execution of operations, officers, internal auditors, and other officials appointed by the President.
+The Management Council holds a meeting twice a month in principle and an extraordinary meeting as necessary to make decisions at an executive level to ensure that important management matters determined by the Board of Directors are executed without fail, to discuss how to execute them, and to confirm that they have been executed.
 The Management Council also deliberates on matters to be submitted to the Board of Directors, important matters related to sales, technologies, production, matters related to subsidiaries, and other important matters such as special assignments mandated by the representative director.

 Audit & Supervisory Board Member